limnotrack/aemetools/README.md

 [AEME](https://github.com/limnotrack/AEME/).
 It contains a range of functions to assist in setting up simulations for a lake site.

+## Development

-This package was developed by [LimnoTrack](http://limnotrack.com/).
+This package was developed by [LimnoTrack](http://limnotrack.com/) as part of the Lake Ecosystem Restoration New Zealan Modelling Platform (LERNZmp) project.
 <a href="http://limnotrack.com/"><img src="man/figures/limnotrack_border.jpg" alt="LimnoTrack website" align="right" height="80"/></a>

+## Overview

 Currently, this package can be used to: